- Approx Cost:

 - Workbook $15.00.
 Other costs may include field trips, exhibitions, or guest speakers.

 - A laptop is of benefit for this course

-Students need to have achieved one internal Achievement Standard and one external Achievement Standard in a Level 2 Social Science or English course or by negotiation with the HOLA.
+Students are expected to have achieved one internal Achievement Standard and one external Achievement Standard in a Level 2 Social Science or English course or discuss their suitability with the HOLA.